Sunday, March 6, 2011

 What If Ethics Is Antithetical to the American Ethos?

 Then there are the ethical questions raised by a country founded on the proposition that all men are created equal, and yet slavery was accepted and women did not have the right to vote.
-Yes, these conditions existed elsewhere at the time, but nowhere else was a country founded on the principles of the Declaration of Independence.
+Yes, these conditions were prevalent everywhere at the time, but nowhere else was a country founded on the principles of the Declaration of Independence.
 The ethical conflict cannot be denied.
+The Founding Fathers, however, were ultimately pragmatic souls who did what was necessary to achieve the birth of the new country.

-During the expansion of the new country and the early stages of the industrial revolution, the government’s embrace of the capitalist system left business enterprise more or less free of any government oversight.
-And as they became larger, corporations lost community contact; they became impersonal anonymous enterprises that were concerned only about acquiring wealth and power.
-The result was a rapacious system in which the powerful exploited the weak … owners exploited workers, powerful companies devoured weaker ones.
+During the country's expansion and the early stages of the industrial revolution, the government’s embrace of the capitalist system left business enterprise more or less free of any government oversight.
+And as they became larger, corporations lost community contact and with that loss, any sense of responsibility; they became impersonal anonymous enterprises that were concerned only about acquiring wealth and power.
+The result was a rapacious system in which the powerful exploited the weak … owners exploited workers, powerful companies devoured weaker ones ... and the impact on the common good was of no concern.
 The concept of ethical behavior was absent.

 But by the dawn of the 20th Century, progressive ideas founded on the words of the Declaration of Independence began to take hold in government.
 As a result, a series of laws were passed that both limited the power of business and provided a structure that gave workers the power to negotiate with employers.
 Thus ethical behavior was imposed on the capitalist system by government.
 During the Depression, more laws were passed that both regulated business and provided a safety net for the poor and the elderly.

 From this historical perspective, ethics was never part of the American ethos.
 To the extent it broadly existed, it was because it was imposed from above, not because it was part of the very fiber of the people.
+Yes, there was a façade of ethics, but that's all it was.

-And Richard Nixon opened the window for an unethical operative like Lee Atwater to begin his rise in Republican politics.
+It was our then President, Richard Nixon, who opened the window for an unethical operative like Lee Atwater to begin his rise in Republican politics.
+Almost single-handedly Atwater brought about the nasty, unethical, political culture we have today … at least on the part of Republican.

-Almost single-handedly Atwater brought about the nasty, unethical, political culture we have today … at least on the part of Republicans … where the only thing that matters is winning.
-Where business, freed of regulation whether formally or through malfeasance of the regulators, has acted as one would expect, having little concern for the public impact of their actions and only concerned with making money.
-And where the famous “me” generation of Ronald Reagan has lost a feeling of responsibility for their fellow man.
+And so today, American politics has reached its nadir in its display of a lack of civility, let alone ethics.
+Business, freed of much regulation, whether through deregulation or through malfeasance of the regulators, once again has acted as one would expect, having little concern for the public impact of their actions and only concerned with increasing profits to keep investors happy.
+And the famous “me” generation of Ronald Reagan, as well as those following, has lost any feeling of responsibility for their fellow man.
 A cynicism about government and authority arose among the people.
 America thus seen has merely reverted to its underlying ethos, free of the constraints of a progressive mindset that had brought order to the unruly world of capitalist democracy.

-But if we wish to be a great nation, be true to our Declaration of Independence and Constitution, and do justice to all of the people, then the progressive moment in our history must be restored among Republicans and Democrats alike.
+If we truly wish to be a great nation, we must be true to our Declaration of Independence and Constitution and do justice to all of the people – as President Lincoln stated, we must restore "government of the people, by the people, and for the people."
+The progressive moment in our history must be restored among Republicans and Democrats, corporations, and the people.

 Tuesday, February 22, 2011